 The sun.
-We await it, we invoke it, we dream of it.
-Adored.
-But then, when he really arrives, and it's time to be kissed - beautiful and ugly that the sun doesn't discriminate, at least he does - then there are problems.
-Because yes, the heat on the skin is one of the most enjoyable and reassuring sensations that the world gives us, and the sun also has important beneficial properties, but the effects of exposure to its rays can also be really harmful, very harmful.
-And, by now, the fact is well known, to the point that there are no longer any excuses to continue ignoring it in the name of a tan (even if yes, we are all a little tanned, it's true).
-What then, you can still tan even using the protection and without being reckless.
-Word of dermatologist.
+We wait for it, we invoke it, we dream it.
+Worshiped.
+Then, when it really comes though, and it's time to get kissed - beautiful and ugly that the sun doesn't discriminate, at least he - then there are problems.
+Because yes, the heat on the skin is one of the most enjoyable and reassuring sensations that the world gives us, and the sun also has important beneficial properties, but the effects of exposure to its rays can also be really harmful, extremely harmful.
+And, by now, the fact is well known, to such an extent that there are no more excuses to continue ignoring it in the name of the tan (although yes, tanned we are all a little prettier it is true).
+What's more, you can still tan even using protection and without being inconsiderate.
+Dermatologist word.

-We talked about it with our trusted dermatologist Dr. Claudia Menicanti.
+We talked about it with our trusted dermatologist, la Dr. Claudia Menicanti.

 Doctor, how do you recommend taking the first rays?

 You have to gradually expose yourself in terms of time, not shoot yourself 12 straight hours on the first day, so to speak.